What Is a Bath Mat? A Complete Guide to Types, Materials, and Uses

 How to Clean Bath Mats with Suction Cups Using Vinegar

-1. Fill a tub or large basin with warm water
+• Fill a bathtub or large basin with warm water

 Extra Tips to Keep Bath Mats Fresh Longer